aquasecurity/trivy/README.md

 </details>

 ### Filter the vulnerabilities by Open Policy Agent policy
+[EXPERIMENTAL] This feature might change without preserving backwards compatibility.

 Trivy supports Open Policy Agent (OPA) to filter vulnerabilities.
-You can specify a Rego file with `--policy` option.
+You can specify a Rego file with `--ignore-policy` option.

-The Rego package name must be `trivy` and it must include a rule called `allow` which determines if each individual vulnerability should be included (allow=true) or not (allow=false).
+The Rego package name must be `trivy` and it must include a rule called `ignore` which determines if each individual vulnerability should be excluded (ignore=true) or not (ignore=false).
 In the policy, each vulnerability will be available for inspection as the `input` variable.
 The structure of each vulnerability input is the same as for the Trivy JSON output.
 There is a built-in Rego library with helper functions that you can import into your policy using: `import data.lib.trivy`.
 For more info about the helper functions, look at the library [here](pkg/vulnerability/module.go)

 To get started, see the [example policy](./contrib/example_policy).